lawrencecandilas/loveland-factory/README.md

 This release has two WADs.

 LOVELAND.WAD - Vanilla-DOOM compatible.
 Runs in V1.9 of the actual DOOM2.EXE.
 Level appears at MAP01.
+This WAD is tiny (~800KB) but probably rather big for 1995.

 Loveland Factory.wad - GZDoom compatible; Brutal DOOM mod compatible but not needed.
 This has a MAPINFO with a 1-level episode and ending like Serenity Castle, just start the game, or enter "MAP START" to restart.
+Because of the high-quality Ogg music file this WAD is big (~26MB).

 Thanks for checking out these WADs.